Build a Savage Case for Canine Justice

 Under Florida dog bite law, there are two ways to bring a claim: strict liability and negligence.
 If you are unsure which law applies to your case, consult dog bite attorney Justin Weinstein at 954-845-0505.

 How a South Florida Dog Bite Injury Attorney Can Help

 South Florida dog bite injury lawyer Justin Weinstein understands that dog bite victims struggle physically and mentally with their injuries.
 When a person’s carelessness causes their animal to injure you, they should be held responsible for their negligence.
 Whether this was caused by not abiding local leash laws, a dog who was allowed too close to you and lashed out, or a dog left in a confined space that was not properly enclosed, a dog bite injury attorney can help you.

 Justin Weinstein can help you navigate through the paperwork and legal requirements of filing a personal injury claim.
-With an attorney on your side, you can fight for the compensation you need to cover medical expenses, lost wages, and your pain and suffering.
+With an experienced personal injury lawyer on your side, you can fight for the compensation you need to cover medical expenses, lost wages, and your pain and suffering.

 If you are a dog bite victim who is unsure of who to contact about your legal rights, contact dog bite injury attorney Justin Weinstein for a free claim review.
 He can answer your questions and concerns regarding your legal rights and determine whether you are entitled to file a claim.

 Call 954-845-0505 to speak with Justin Weinstein today.